OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ### Feed screen:

 The feed screen is not clickable, but it's possible to drag the finger to scroll up and down if the message list extends beyond the bottom of the screen.
-To return to the previous screen, use the back button bottom-left.
+Swipe down to return to the previous screen.

 ![Feed Screen](/images/feed-screen.png)